 18 USCS § 1961 (4) states an “‘enterprise’” includes any individual, partnership, corporation, association, or other legal entity, and any union or group of individuals associated in fact although not a legal entity”.
 Although the “enterprise” must exist, it cannot be a defendant in the RICO action.
 RICO makes it unlawful for any person employed by, or associated with, any enterprise engaged in interstate commerce to conduct or participate, directly or indirectly, in the conduct of the enterprise’s affairs through a pattern of racketeering activity.
 It does not make it unlawful to be the enterprise.
 RICO only reaches persons employed by, or associated with, the enterprise.
 Therefore only individual defendants other than the enterprise are proper RICO defendants.

-The enterprise can be either be legitimate or illegitimate.
+The enterprise can be either legitimate or illegitimate.
 A group of entities (like a bank and its holding company) can be an enterprise.
-The predicate activity and the enterprise can be identical There is no requirement that the enterprise have separate economic significance.
+The predicate activity and the enterprise can be identical.
+There is no requirement that the enterprise have separate economic significance.
 An entity can work together with its agents and employees to constitute an enterprise.
 Thus in an action for fraudulent sale of limited partnership interests, the allegation that corporations worked together with individuals to promote the fraudulent sales was sufficient.

 Must affect “interstate commerce”